News & Event

 Frederick Community Action Agency: $15,000 for primary health care services for low income residents and $15,000 for school-based health care.

-Mission of Mercy: $25,000 for dental care and $15,000 for patient partnership referrals from Frederick Regional Health System.
+Mission of Mercy: $15,000 for patient partnership referrals from Frederick Memorial Hospital.

 Strategic grant funding supporting basic human needs was provided to: